Hopefully-Abysmal/The60DayRunway/README.md

 - 🛍️ Shop at [hopefullyabysmal.com](hopefullyabysmal.com)
 - 💌 Contact: [60dayrunway@hopefullyabysmal.com]
 - 🧭 Follow progress via [Our Zettelkasten](https://hopefullyabysmal.github.io)
+- 📽️ Immerse yourself in the story on [Youtube](https://www.youtube.com/@HopefullyAbysmal/)
 - ✨ Submit your ideas on our [Are.na](https://www.are.na/nxlounojeoi/misc-community-ideas)
 - 💻 Join the community on our [Discord Server](https://discord.gg/WM8uWWwUH7 )
 	- Soon to add Matrix and IRC support